Emil Rindell

 When more than one object is selected (via the history tree), the Suppress option is inactive (grayed out) and it is also not possible to turn off the Suppress function via keyboard shortcut [K].
 Instead, you should use the Unsuppress function, which has the keyboard shortcut [Shift] [K].

-For a compilation, three additional options are added;
+For an assembly, three additional options are added;

 Suppress Parts

-Suppresses all parts during compilation in all levels.
+Suppresses all parts in an assembly in all levels.
 NOTE!
-If a sub-compilation contains only one part , the compilation will also be suppressed due to missing content.
+If a sub-assembly contains only one part, the assembly will also be suppressed due to missing content.

 Unsuppress Parts